Harmonic analysis on certain spherical varieties: Introduction

 Suppose now $F$ is any local field.
 For a reductive group $G$ with parabolic subgroup $P,$ let $X_P^{\circ}:=P^{\mathrm{der}} \backslash G$ and let $X_P$ be its affine closure.
-The space $X_P^\circ$ is known as a Braverman-Kazhdan space.
-We prove Theorem \ref{Thm:main:intro} using an explicit formula for the Fourier transform on a certain Braverman-Kazhdan space.
-Since the method is general and of independent interest, we prove the formula for split, simple, simply connected groups $G$.
+The space $X_P^\circ$ is known as a Braverman--Kazhdan space.
+We prove Theorem \ref{Thm:main:intro} using an explicit formula for the Fourier transform on a certain Braverman--Kazhdan space.
+Since the method is general and of independent interest, we prove the formula for split, simple, simply connected groups $G$ and maximal parabolic subgroups $P.$

 Let $M$ be a Levi subgroup of $P$ and let $P^{\mathrm{op}}$ be the unique parabolic subgroup of $G$ with $P \cap P^{\mathrm{op}}=M$.
 We define $\mathcal{S}(X_P(F))$ and $\mathcal{S}(X_{P^{\mathrm{op}}}(F))$ in \S \ref{ssec:the:Schwartz:space} following previous work in \cite{Getz:Liu:BK,Getz:Hsu} which in turn refines the definition in \cite{BKnormalized}.
 We then prove the existence of a Fourier transform